ADHD

 Recognizing ADHD can be a confusing process.
 ADHD can appear very different from one person to the next, even within the same family.
 Some will have pronounced hyperactive symptoms, while others’ symptoms are much less noticeable, such as poor concentration, internal restlessness/impatience, procrastination and disorganization.

-Equally confusing is when someone who legitimately has ADHD is able to hyperfocus for lengthy periods on a video game, a favorite hobby or a work task that still seems new and exciting.
+Equally confusing is when someone who legitimately has ADHD is able to hyperfocus for lengthy periods on a video game, a favorite hobby or a particularly engaging task at work.
 In the end, ADHD does not mean an inability to attend, but rather an excessive inconsistency in attention.
 It’s not that parts of the brain are “missing” or never work correctly, but that too often the brain is less active than it should be to smoothly handle the task at hand.

 With ADHD being so difficult to recognize, working with a professional who specializes in ADHD can be critical to receiving the right help.
 ADHD often goes misdiagnosed for years as depression, anxiety, or just “laziness.”
 As a consequence, many with ADHD spend years of frustration receiving the wrong advice and the wrong medicines for this very treatable condition, even though it has been repeatedly found to affect 4-7% of the population.

-Both assessment and treatment of ADHD in children and adults is one of Dr. Hill’s most unique specialties.
-He carefully stays informed with the most recent research available, and he routinely presents this research to physicians, school staff and fellow therapists.
-Dr. Hill first became seriously interested in ADHD on his internship, where part of the year was intensely dedicated to working with ADHD college students of all ages.
-Since opening his private practice in Idaho– where so few school resources are available– Dr. Hill’s interest in helping children and adults with ADHD has only grown more passionate.
+Both assessment and treatment of ADHD in children and adults is one of my deepest specialties.
+I carefully stay informed with the most recent research available, and I routinely present this research to physicians, school staff and fellow therapists.
+My first serious interest in ADHD was during my doctoral internship, where part of the year was intensely dedicated to working with ADHD college students of all ages.
+Since opening my private practice in Idaho– where so few school resources are available– my dedication to helping children and adults with ADHD has only grown more passionate.

 ADHD testing services are described immediately below.
-Dr. Hill also provides counseling and consulting to children, adults and parents to improve their day-to-day management of ADHD, to answer questions about medications and non-medical treatment options, or simply to provide a positive structure while tackling such problems as procrastination, self-criticism or disorganization.
-Dr. Hill’s style is to first get to know you as a human being, then learn what symptoms of ADHD are most affecting your school, work, home life or relationships.
-From there, Dr. Hill can suggest numerous strategies, looking together for ideas that have been shown effective and that will suit your personality and lifestyle.
+I also provide counseling and consulting to children, adults and parents to improve their day-to-day management of ADHD, to brainstorm helpful academic accommodations, to answer questions about medications and non-medical treatment options, or simply to provide a positive structure while tackling lingering issues with procrastination, self-criticism or disorganization.
+My style is to first get to know you as a human being, then learn what symptoms of ADHD are most affecting your school, work, home life or personal relationships.
+From there, I can suggest numerous strategies, looking for those ideas that have been proven effective and that will also suit your personality and lifestyle.

 More on Dr. Hill’s Counseling Style